ghrahul/Alpha-Blog/README.md

 * "CRUD" operation comes inbuilt!!!
 * "rails generate migration create_articles" to generate a migration.
 * Model.create(args) for direct entry of values.
+* "article.errors.any?" to check if there is any error with article entry.
+* "article.errors.full_messages" to show the full message related to error.
 *